aws-samples/serverless-patterns/alb-ecs-java-sam/README.md

-# Deploying Spring Boot application on Amazon ECS/AWS Fargate with Applicatio Load Balancer
+# Deploying Spring Boot application on Amazon ECS/AWS Fargate with Application Load Balancer

 This sample project deploys a Java 21 Spring Boot application on Amazon ECS using AWS Fargate with Application Load Balancer to route traffic between two ECS Tasks.